A theory for generalized morphisms and beyond: Introduction

 Section \ref{Other topics}.
 Other topics for future research

 $ $

 The contents of Part I are roughly described section by section as follows.

 Let $T$ be a set of functions from a set $D$ to $D$.
-If the composite of any two elements in $T$ still lies in $T$, then we call $T$ an \emph{operator semigroup} on $D$ (see Definition \ref{Operator semigroup}).
+If the composite of any two elements in $T$ still lies in $T$, then we call $T$ an \emph{operator semigroup} on $D$ (\textit{cf.} Definition \ref{Operator semigroup}).
 Let $U\subseteq D$.
-Then we call $\bigcup\nolimits_{f\in T}{\operatorname{Im}(f{{|}_{U}})}$ the \emph{$T$-space} generated by $U$, where $\operatorname{Im}(f{{|}_{U}})$ denotes the image of the restriction of $f$ to $U$ (see Definition \ref{$T$-space}).
-A critical notion in this theory is \emph{$T$-morphism}, which is defined to be a map $\sigma $ from a $T$-space $S$ to a $T$-space such that $\sigma $ commutes with every element of $T$; that is, $\forall a\in S$ and $f\in T$, $\sigma (f(a))=f(\sigma (a))$ (see Definition \ref{1.3.1}).
+Then we call $\bigcup\nolimits_{f\in T}{\operatorname{Im}(f{{|}_{U}})}$ the \emph{$T$-space} generated by $U$, where $\operatorname{Im}(f{{|}_{U}})$ denotes the image of the restriction of $f$ to $U$ (\textit{cf.} Definition \ref{$T$-space}). $T$-spaces represent mathematical objects whose structures are preserved under generalized morphisms.
+A critical notion in this theory is \emph{$T$-morphism}, which is defined as a map $\sigma $ from a $T$-space $S$ to a $T$-space such that $\sigma $ commutes with every element of $T$; that is, $\forall a\in S$ and $f\in T$, $\sigma (f(a))=f(\sigma (a))$ (\textit{cf.} Definition \ref{1.3.1}).
 From these simple definitions much follows.
-For example, any ring homomorphism between $B[u]$ and $B[v]$ with field $B$ fixed pointwisely can be characterized in terms of a $T$-morphism (see Theorem \ref{1.3.4}), and a map from a topological space to itself is continuous if and only if the map induces a $T$-morphism (see Theorem \ref{1.3.7}).
+For example, any ring homomorphism between $B[u]$ and $B[v]$ with field $B$ fixed pointwisely can be characterized in terms of a $T$-morphism (\textit{cf.} Proposition \ref{1.3.4}), and a map from a topological space to itself is continuous if and only if the map induces a $T$-morphism (\textit{cf.} Proposition \ref{1.3.7}).
+In Subsection \ref{2 $T$-isomorphisms}, we show that the inverse of any bijective $T$-morphism from a $T$-space $S_1$ to a $T$-space $S_2$ is a $T$-morphism from $S_2$ to $S_1$, and hence a $T$-isomorphism can be defined as a bijective $T$-morphism.

-In Section \ref{I Galois corr}, we establish the Galois correspondence between the Galois groups of a $T$-space $S$ and the fixed subsets of $S$ under the actions of the automorphisms of $S$ (see Theorem \ref{2.2.6}).
-Moreover, we shall find the Galois correspondence between the “Galois monoids” of a $T$-space $S$ and the fixed subsets of $S$ under the actions of the endomorphisms of $S$ (see Theorem \ref{2.2.5}).
+In Section \ref{I Galois corr}, we establish the Galois correspondence between the Galois groups of a $T$-space $S$ and the fixed subsets of $S$ under the actions of the $T$-automorphisms of $S$ (\textit{cf.} Corollary \ref{2.2.6}).
+Moreover, we shall find the Galois correspondence between the “Galois monoids” of a $T$-space $S$ and the fixed subsets of $S$ under the actions of the $T$-endomorphisms of $S$ (\textit{cf.} Corollary \ref{2.2.5}).